 Control in Your Classroom

-high school students and teachers seem to have conflicting agendas.
+classrooms, high school students and teachers seem to have conflicting

-Rather than being on the same team, teachers and students often experience
+agendas.
+Rather than being on the same team, teachers and students

-the "us versus them" game.
-Teacher burnout at the secondary level
+often experience the "us versus them" game.
+Teacher burnout at the

-can be attributed to exhaustion from years of this common battle that
+secondary level can be attributed to exhaustion from years of this

-perception of control.
-When people feel they have control, they feel
+is perception of control.
+When people feel they have control, they

-less stress.
-By changing the power structure in your classroom from
+feel less stress.
+By changing the power structure in your classroom

 of control.
 The responsibility for learning shifts from the teacher